Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-59-new-life.md

 "Showoff."

 Julian was much more interested in eating and resting than banter.
-He grunted in acknowledgement, grabbed an offered bowl of stew and stalked back to his "hut" where the idea of collapsing on his nice, soft field mattress sounded *awesome.* Though, he lamented the fact that Al and Xiù weren’t here, he sure could have done with a nice rub-down after all that hard work…
+He grunted in acknowledgement, grabbed an offered bowl of stew and stalked back to his "hut" where the idea of collapsing on his nice, soft field mattress sounded *awesome.* Though, he lamented the fact that Al and Xiù weren’t here, he sure could have done with a nice rub-down after all that hard work...

 No *wonder* the People got frisky after a hunt!
 Well... no. They got frisky after basically any activity at all, so that wasn’t really saying much.
-Maybe Hoeff would help…
+Maybe Hoeff would help...

 The thought made him chuckle, and he gave Hoeff a Suggestive Look, just to troll him a bit.